 “As a member of the Jewish faith, I am proud to stand with my fellow rabbis of our state and spiritual leaders of every faith tradition in West Virginia affirming the fundamental principle that all human beings are created in the Divine Image.
 The universal message we all share, ‘loving one’s neighbor as yourself’ calls,’ on us to support updating West Virginia’s laws to extend urgently-needed protection to our LGBTQ brothers and sisters.” — Rabbi Victor Urecki, of the B’nai Jacob Synagogue.

 Track this Bill

-As with every bill we advocate for, we’ve seen strong bipartisan support for the Youth Mental Health Protection Act.
+As with every bill we advocate for, we’ve seen strong bipartisan support for the Fairness Act.
 There are so many delegates and senators who want to sponsor this bill that we’ve had to introduce it multiple times.
 Click the bill number to be read the bill on the Legislature’s website.